-RLWT is generally withheld by the seller's conveyancing agent on the lower of 33% of the seller's gain (28% where the seller is a company) or 10% of the total purchase price.
-From 1 April 2021, RLWT will be withheld on the lower of 39% of the seller's gain (28% where the seller is a company) or 10% of the total purchase price.
+RLWT is generally withheld by the seller's conveyancing agent on the lower of 39% of the seller's gain (28% where the seller is a company) or 10% of the total purchase price.

 RLWT is not a final tax - the seller is required to file a New Zealand tax return and can claim a credit for RLWT withheld against tax payable.
-Certificates of exemption are available for developers, dealers and builders and for sellers who have used the property as their main home for the majority of the ownership period.
+Certificates of exemption are available for developers, dealers and builders and for sellers who have used the property as their main home.
 (Refer also to the section on Buying and developing real estate in New Zealand.)